Welcome to Reception's Class Page

 A warm welcome to our Reception Page

-Our topic for Spring is: 'Here we Grow'
+Our topic for Spring is 'Around the World'

-Click for an overview of the Spring Term:
+Click for an overview of the Summer Term:

-Please remember to take a picture or a video and send via 'Evidence Me.
+Please remember to take a picture or a video and send in via 'Evidence Me'.

 Home Learning Resources